yaodan-zhang/trading-system/database/README.md

   ```

 ## Setup Instructions
-1. Start MySQL Server
+**1. Start MySQL Server**
-Ensure your MySQL server is running.
+- Ensure your MySQL server is running.

-2. Create Database Schema
+**2. Create Database Schema**
-Run the following command to execute the schema script:
+- Run the following command to execute the schema script:
 ```bash
 mysql -u root -p < TradingSystem.sql
 ```
 This will create the necessary database and tables.

-3. Load Data into Database
+**3. Load Data into Database**
-Execute the Python script to automatically load all CSV files from the Stocks/, Indices/, and ETFs/ directories:
+- Execute the Python script to automatically load all CSV files from the `Stocks/`, `Indices/`, and `ETFs/` directories:
 ```bash
 python DB_Insert.py
 ```